Where to stay in Sydney

 This area reaches its best on Saturdays with the Paddington Markets next to the lovely Uniting Church.

-Peaceful and arty are the two words that come to my mind when someone ask me about Paddington.
+Peaceful and arty are the two words that come to my mind when someone asks me about Paddington.

 Of all of the areas in this post, Paddington is probably the one that is less convenient for transportation and it will take you more time to move around.

-The Residences Centennial Park is the most unique accommodation you can have in Sydney.
-These are the two houses originally used by the rangers in charge of the Centennial Park.
+Right in the Centennial Park, you will find the most unique accommodation you can have in Sydney, the Residences Centennial Park.
+These are the two houses (3 or 4 bedrooms) originally used by the rangers in charge of the Centennial Park.